rafalcode/pollsa/README.md

 and choices, all from the admin both on local host and remotely.
 However I authenticated as admin user "ubuntu" so you woul dnot be able to post otherwise would you?
 Answer, as expected, yo get an error.
 Only reading possible unless, as I say, you authenticate via admin panel.

+After this we start with thhe DRF by merely putting in a "serializer.py" file int he app folder it will import serializer from DRF and we can create classes on the ModelSerializer from that unit. e can then use ./amange.py shell to put in a poll in json format, without authenticating actually, just using manage,shell